pepijn/pepijn.github.io/_drafts/building-a-geojson-travel-log-an-introduction-to-org-mode-and-babel.md

 Additionaly, we use the [Babel](http://orgmode.org/worg/org-contrib/babel/) Org mode extension to execute source code in various languages (in this case just Shell and Ruby) in between the blog post paragraphs.
-By *using these blocks exclusively*, we will create **all the code necessary** to: geocode the locations in the travel log to coordinates (and install a library that helps us do this), convert the travel log to a GeoJSON file, commit and push it into a new repository, and open GitHub in a browser at the right URL.
-In fact, you can open this blog post in Emacs, enter `org-mode` and execute everything (`org-babel-execute-buffer`) to reproduce my steps.
+By *using these blocks exclusively*, we will create *all the code necessary* to: geocode the locations in the travel log to coordinates (and install a library that helps us do this), convert the travel log to a GeoJSON file, commit and push it into a new repository, and open GitHub in a browser at the right URL.
+In fact, you can copy & paste this blog post into Emacs, enter `org-mode` and execute everything (`org-babel-execute-buffer`) to reproduce my steps.

 Enough talking, let's build this thing!
 We begin by defining the travel log, and